Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 Lisa McVey will be attending the execution.
 She now works as a Sheriff’s Deputy for the Hillsborough County Sheriffs Department.
 She has one daughter.

 Okay, didn’t I tell you that Lisa McVey was a fucking QUEEN?!
-Seriously, she should be a Patronus.
-I love her!
+Seriously, I love her!
+I mean just look at this remarkable woman!

-Also, I had a really hard time typing “Bobby” instead of “booby.”
+On a different not, I had a really hard time typing “Bobby” instead of “booby.”
 So if you see that error throughout the post, just ignore it and move on.
-I swear it’s not a comment on his extra chromosome, really it’s just Bobby is so close very close to booby.
+I swear it’s not a comment on his extra chromosome, really it’s just Bobby is so close very close to booby and I sometimes have the humour level of a 12-year-old.